weightdd/WeightDD/README.md

 | **XML Files**  | 3,004      | 89   | 2,574       | 80          | 1,838         | 37.4 | 1,813          | 37.5       |
 |                |            |      | **-14.31%** | **-9.74%**  |               |      | **-1.35%**     | **+0.42%** |

+Our evaluation results demonstrate that $W_{ddmin}$ and $W_{ProbDD}$ outperform ddmin and ProbDD in both efficiency and effectiveness, respectively.
+These results highlight the significance of WDD in improving test input minimization techniques.